 You will be taken to a screen where you can reset your password.
-Click in the boxes labelled "New Password" and "Confirm New Password" and type a copy of a new password that you'd like to use into each.
-(A little gauge and pop-up will appear beside your new password to measure how strong it is).
-Then click Submit.
+Click in the boxes labelled "New Password" and "Confirm New Password" and type a copy of a new password that you'd like to use into each, and a little gauge and pop-up will appear beside your new password to measure how strong it is.
+When you’re finished, click Submit.

 Learn how to use

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!